-We expect to be treated as a partnership for U.S. federal income tax purposes and, therefore, generally will not be liable for entity-level federal income taxes.
+We expect to be treated as a partnership for U.S. federal income tax purposes and, therefore, generally will not be liable for entitylevel federal income taxes.
 Instead, as described below, each of our unitholders will take into account its respective share of our items of income, gain, loss and deduction in computing its federal income tax liability as if the unitholder had earned such income directly, even if we make no cash distributions to the unitholder.

 Section 7704 of the Code generally provides that publicly-traded partnerships will be treated as corporations for federal income tax purposes.
 However, if 90% or more of a partnership's gross income for every taxable year it is publicly-traded consists of "qualifying income," the partnership may continue to be treated as a partnership for federal income tax purposes (the "Qualifying Income Exception").
-Qualifying income includes income and gains derived from the exploration, development, production, transportation, storage, processing and marketing of certain financial business), dividends, gains from the sale of real property and gains from the sale or other disposition of capital assets held for the production of income that otherwise constitutes qualifying income.
+Qualifying income includes income and gains derived from the exploration, development, production, transportation, storage, processing and marketing of certain natural resources, including crude oil, natural gas and products thereof, as well as other types of income such as interest (other than from a financial business), dividends, gains from the sale of real property and gains from the sale or other disposition of capital assets held for the production of income that otherwise constitutes qualifying income.
 We estimate that less than 2% of our current gross income is not qualifying income; however, this estimate could change from time to time.